Tomatenjoghurt/OctoPrint-PSUControl-openHAB3/README.md

 * Scroll down to "API Tokens" and click *Create new API Token*, enter your Admin Username, Admin Password and give the token a name (suggestion: OctoPrint PSUControl) and click *OK*
 * Copy the token and paste it into the *Access token* field in the plugin settings
 * Alternatively, you can use Basic Authorization (e.g. your Username and Password for openHAB3).
 Careful, you'll may need to enable *Allow Basic Authentication* in Settings -> API Settings in openHAB3.
 * At *Item Name* enter the Name of the openHAB3 Item you want to control (for example: *my_smart_outlet*).
-IMPORTANT: we need the Item Name, not the label! this can be checked when going to Items -> *your_item* -> Edit and see the Name of the Item.
+IMPORTANT: we need the Item Name, not the Label!
+This can be checked when going to Items -> *your_item* -> Edit and see the Name of the Item.
 * If your openHAB3 installation is running HTTPS with a self-signed certificate, uncheck the *Verify certificate* option

 ## FAQ